 7.6.I.
 EXERCISE.
 Suppose we have a contravariant functor F from Sch (or indeed any category) to Groups.
-Suppose further that F composed with the forgetful functor Groups $\rightarrow$ Sets is representable by an object Y. Show that the group operations on F(X) (as X varies through Sch) uniquely determine $\mathfrak{m}: Y \times Y \to Y$ , $\mathfrak{i}: Y \to Y$ , $\mathfrak{e}: Z \to Y$ satisfying the axioms defining a group scheme, such that the group operation on Mor(X,Y) is the same as that on F(X).
+Suppose further that F composed with the forgetful functor Groups \rightarrow Sets is representable by an object Y. Show that the group operations on F(X) (as X varies through Sch) uniquely determine m : Y × Y \rightarrow Y, i : Y \rightarrow Y, $e : Z \rightarrow$ Y satisfying the axioms defining a group scheme, such that the group operation on Mor(X, Y) is the same as that on F(X).